adityajha2005/RouteWise-Main/README.md

 ## Introduction

-Get RoadMaps is an AI-driven tool designed to help users create personalized roadmaps for their journeys.
-Whether you are planning a learning path, career development, or any other project, Get RoadMaps provides an intuitive interface to craft tailored roadmaps efficiently.
+Routewise is an AI-driven tool designed to help users create personalized roadmaps for their journeys.
+Whether you are planning a learning path, career development, or any other project, Routewise provides an intuitive interface to craft tailored roadmaps efficiently.

 ## Features